Chase Stein: As a fugitive

 Since the Fistigons and X-ray goggles were destroyed, Chase resumes his "getaway guy" role as the Leapfrog pilot in the second volume.
-In a relationship with Gert, Chase is able to comfort Nico over the loss of Karolina; two issues later, Nico kisses him, straining their relationship.
+In a relationship with Gert, Chase comforts Nico over the loss of Karolina; two issues later, Nico kisses him, straining their relationship.
 When a new incarnation of the Pride reveals Chase and Nico's kiss to Gert, she ends up hurt, angered, and the resulting friction almost tears the Runaways apart and seriously wears on Chase, but the group reconciles in time to rescue Molly.
-After Gert's death, Chase departs the Runaways for a short period, but he is convinced to return, after turning eighteen.
+After Gert is killed taking an attack that was meant for him, Chase departs the Runaways for a short period, but he is convinced to return, after turning eighteen.
 Chase strikes a deal with the Gibborim to exchange one innocent soul for Gert's life and eventually settles on sacrificing himself, viewing his life as worthless compared to Gert's.
 This deal fails to please the Gibborim, as going through with this removed Chase's 'innocent' status.
 Chase is saved from making a dire mistake, and is gratefully allowed to return after learning that his grief nearly destroyed all his friends.